About the program:

-- Your gross annual income does not exceed 50% of the area median income
+- The household gross annual income does not exceed 50% of the areas median income.

-- You have no other source or means to pay for all of the repairs
+- You have no other source or means to pay for repairs.

-In order to verify information for your application, please bring the following documentation, if applicable:
+In order to verify information for your application please bring the following documentation for each household member, if applicable:

 - 12 Months of wage history